-The RPG-MWSC-160 Scintillometer is a microwave instrument for the measurement of sensible and latent heat fluxes from the ground.
-The transmitter emits a small amount of microwave power at 160.8 GHz and the receiver, separated from the transmitter by several kilometers, receives this power and analyses it in terms of fluctuations caused by the turbulent air motion close to the ground when being lifted upwards.
-The scintillometer is used in hydrology to determine the amount of evaporated surface water as a function of time, which is needed to optimize irrigation systems.
+The microwave scintillometer RPG-MWSC-160 is a transmit/receive system: The transmitter unit emits a small amount of microwave power at 160.8 GHz, which is detected by the receiver unit at a distance of few hundred meters up to several kilometers.
+The received power is analyzed in terms of fluctuations caused by the turbulent air motion close to the ground.
+In combination with an optical scintillometer, the RPG-MWSC-160 provides path-integrated estimates of sensible and latent heat fluxes.
+In hydrology, the RPG-MWSC-160 is a valuable tool to determine the amount of evaporated surface water as a function of time.
 The system should only be used for the purpose described here.